ris21/Design-and-configure-a-highly-available-3-tier-Architecture-on-AWS/README.md

 ### 2. Configured Routing and Gateways

-  -An Elastic IP was allocated and an Internet Gateway (risIGW) was created and attached to (risvpc).
+  -An Elastic IP was allocated and an Internet Gateway (risIGW) was created and attached to (rispar vpc).
   -A NAT Gateway (risNGW) was set up in PublicSubnet1 using the Elastic IP.
   -Two route tables were created, Public route table and Private route table.